AskDwightHow.org 365/24/7

 It works like a multi-staged rocket (although the desired end result can require many more stages than a rocket might have).

-• Only if the stage 1 action set is successful in creating intermediate result 1, do we go onto the stage 2 action set (for a given end result).
+Only if the stage 1 action set is successful in creating intermediate result 1, do we go onto the stage 2 action set (for a given end result).

-• Only if the stage 2 action set is successful in creating intermediate result 2, do we go onto the stage 3 action set.
+Only if the stage 2 action set is successful in creating intermediate result 2, do we go onto the stage 3 action set.

-• And so on, until a given intermediate stage does not create its intended intermediate result or the end result is created, whichever comes first.
+And so on, until a given intermediate stage does not create its intended intermediate result or the end result is created, whichever comes first.

-Each stage of action sets is design to have the best possible chance of eventuating the intermediate result intended for that stage.
+Each stage of the action set is designed to have the best possible chance of eventuating the intermediate result intended for that stage.
 Yet, there will always be some percentage of risk that the result will not occur.
 Each stage is bracketed as a stage because, within the set actions, the actions and any results that occur within that set of actions, can be guaranteed to happen; there is essentially no risk involved.
 After each stage is completed, then the intended result will happen or not.
 If it happens, the next stage is initiated.
 If it doesn't happen, then the specific end target is abandoned for that set of stages.

 Here's a (real life) example of staged action sets designed for a specific end result